wlonk/arcadia/index.rst

  * Design:

    + How do we communicate to players the range of possible things they can do?
 What are the basic moves, what the peripheral?
+Perhaps just a small "you may want to try for these outcomes first" on each character sheet?

  * Examples (with recurring characters):